beavercode/treatment_plan/README.md

 1. Php
     - 5.4 and above
+    - php extensions
-    - DOM extension
+        - dom
-    - GD extension
+        - gd
-    - Pdo extension
+        - pdo
-    - pdo_sqlite extension
+        - pdo_sqlite
-    - Sqlite3 extension
+        - sqlite3
-    - MBString extension
+        - mbstring
-    - xsl extension (for phpDox)
+        - xsl
+    - php directives
         - file_uploads = On
-    - memory_limit >= 30 MB
+        - memory_limit >= 30MB

+2. Web-server: Apache2, Nginx

-2. Browsers
+3. Browsers
     - Internet Explorer 9 and above

 ##TODO
-1. Prevent form resubmitting, but allow user to see fully filled form for further correction (BE)
+1. Prevent form resubmitting, but allow user to see fully filled form for further correction (BE).
 2. Save doctors photo to DB instead of "<web_root>/doctors"?
+3. Make transliterate package for resulting pdf names (BE).

 ##Bugs
 1. Form: input[file] popover do not changes for same file (FE)
 2. Form: input[file] do not saves state after submitting a form (BE)
 3. Form: input[file] modified be BS File input has bug with focus when tabbing (FE)

-ps.
-FE - front-end, BE - back-end.
+*Legend*: FE - front-end, BE - back-end.